-This is our sixth annual sustainability report which covers the performance data and related information for material environmental, social, and governance (ESG) topics of Bonvests Holdings Limited and its subsidiaries.
-The report summarises the sustainability practices and initiatives for the period 1 January to 31 December 2022 (FY2022).
+This is our seventh annual sustainability report which covers the performance data and related information for material environmental, social, and governance (ESG) topics of Bonvests Holdings Limited and its subsidiaries (the "Group").
+The report summarises the sustainability practices and initiatives for the period 1 January to 31 December 2023 ("FY2023").